About

 In 2019 I was Troubadour of the Hills for Ledbury Poetry Festival, and National Poetry Day’s BBC Poet for Shropshire – for which I wrote a commissioned poem for the county.
 It turned out that Shropshire has harboured many unexpected elephants.
 You can read the poem, watch it and hear it here.
 I also make poetry in health and wellbeing contexts, including Social Prescription, and am experienced in working with the very elderly, and people living with dementia.
 I like to work in collaboration with other artists and organisations when the opportunity arises.

-For seven years I organised The Poetry Lounge, Ludlow’s spoken word night, but since moving up the road to Shrewsbury, I’m now working with Shrewsbury Poetry.
-Shrewsbury Poetry is now meeting as Shrewsbury Poetry Connected (on zoom) one month, and as Shrewsbury Poetry Under Cover (live) at PetitGlou in Shrewsbury.
+For seven years I organised The Poetry Lounge, Ludlow’s spoken word night, but since moving up the road to Shrewsbury, I’m now working with my friend the poet Liz Lefroy to organise Shrewsbury Poetry.
+Shrewsbury Poetry takes place at The Hive on Belmont, Shrewsbury, SY1 1TE, on the second Tuesday of the month.
+We usually have a guest poet, and open mic slots.

 I provide ‘poetry-theatre’ as The Spellwright for festivals and events: Spells Written To Your Requirements Without Delay.
 I’ve written spells for growing wings, for opening locked doors, for persuading an owl to speak, for invisibility – and many more.
 There is a candle.
 And red sealing wax, and a brass seal.

-My latest books are The Bicycles of Ice and Salt (IDP, 2021) and Fan-peckled (Fair Acre Press, 2021) in collaboration with artist/illustrator Katy Alston.
-My second collection, How Time is in Fields was published in spring 2019 by Indigo Dreams Publishing, and launched at Cheltenham Poetry Festival.
+Some previous publications are my second collection, How Time is in Fields which was published in spring 2019 by Indigo Dreams Publishing, and launched at Cheltenham Poetry Festival.
 I’ve previously published Not Lost Since Last Time with Oversteps Books (2013), pamphlets with Roncadora Press, Ravenglass Press and Biscuit Tin Press, and a children’s novel, The Crow House.
-And I have a taxidermied Crow, who comes to workshops with me.
+And I did used to have a taxidermied Crow, who came to workshops with me, but the moths got him.